 If neither of these options suits your needs, instead you can take your 25% tax-free lump sum and then leave the rest of your pension fund to provide you with a regular income.
 Some individuals choose to do this by buying an annuity.

 Over time, it could be that you amass many defined contribution pensions.
 This is increasingly more common as moving jobs regularly over the lifespan of a career is the norm these days.
-For that reason, it is good practice to keep a record of all your defined pension schemes so that you can stay on top of your pension planning.
+For that reason, it is good practice to keep a record of all your defined pension schemes so that you can stay on top of your retirement planning.
+Pension tracing services can help you find lost workplace schemes.

 A personal pension is a defined contribution pension scheme too.
 The difference is that you find the provider and you make the contributions.
 Compared to previous decades, there's way more flexibility choosing or switching a personal pension.
 You can control how much you're paying in.
 You balance the level of risk and security, for growth.
 And now, after the age of 55, (57 if born after 1971) you get to decide how you want to take the money.
 They are a good option if you do not have a workplace pension.